 This makes this tour quite tiring, in case you don’t decide to spend the night in Huacachina or in Ica.

-It’s rather a popular option for tourists that head to the Nazca Lines or to Arequipa by bus and make a stop in Paracas or Ica for one night.
+It’s the most popular option to do sandboarding in Peru for tourists that head to the Nazca Lines or to Arequipa by bus and make a stop in Paracas or Ica for one night.

 The Huacachina Oasis itself is a pretty oasis in the the desert, with some hostels, restaurants and travel agencies around.